 The 40 (or so) weeks of pregnancy are a magical time.
 Keeping a healthy lifestyle throughout pregnancy, as well as before and after, is key for both baby and mother.
 Important steps to a healthy pregnancy include eating a balanced diet; gaining the right amount of weight; enjoying regular physical activity; taking a vitamin and mineral supplement if recommended by a physician; and avoiding alcohol, tobacco and other harmful substances.

-Pregnant women need a balanced diet including:
+Pregnant women need a balanced eating plan including:

 - Whole grains: Breads, cereals, pastas and brown rice.

 - Lean protein: Choose lean protein from meat, poultry, fish, eggs, beans and peas, peanut butter, soy products and nuts.
-Pregnant women should avoid eating tilefish, shark, swordfish and king mackerel, and limit white (albacore) tuna to 6 ounces per week.
+Pregnant women should avoid eating tilefish, shark, swordfish and king mackerel, and limit white (albacore) tuna to six ounces per week.
 Deli, luncheon meats and hot dogs should be reheated if consumed.

 - Low-fat or fat-free dairy: This includes milk, cheese and yogurt.
 Unpasteurized milk and some soft cheeses that are made from unpasteurized milk also should be avoided.